Pugzy711/finalproject/CodeBook.md

 - mixcasefeatures: column names without .-()

-- features: column names in all lowercase
+- features: column names in all lowercase and cleaned up i.e. abbreviations were expanded and double entries were edited

 ### training set variables